 4. Use a credit card, not a debit card

 With the recent vulnerabilities in the news, it is much better, safer, and convenient to use a credit card to make all your online payments, instead of a debit card.
 Apart from that, it is much better in processing refunds, and the bank can intervene in case of fraud or unnecessary transactions.

 5. Track your brands on social media

 A pro tip can be following all your favorite brands on social media platforms like Facebook, Twitter, Instagram, and Snapchat, to catch their updates on the products they have on offer during the Black Friday sale.
 But to protect from any fraudulent deals, make sure the accounts you are following are verified on each platform.
 Be wary of clicking on links from WhatsApp.
-Some scams have unearthed in the past, which have taken users to spam websites in lure of deals.
+Some scams have unearthed in the past, which have taken users to spam websites in the lure of deals.

 Amazon will be having a month-long sale on Black Friday.
 Be sure to check them out.